bucket-xv/3dgs-avatar/README.md

 ## Installation and Requirements

-First,
+1. Clone the repo
 ```shell
 git clone git@github.com:bucket-xv/3dgs-avatar.git
 ```

-Then, follow the instructions in https://github.com/mikeqzy/3dgs-avatar-release to set up the environment.
-Assume your working directory is the project directory.
-You should finally have `3dgs-avatar` Anaconda environment, `body_models` data (put to `./body_models`), ZJU-Mocap dataset (put to `../../data`).
+2. Install the environment.
+Follow the instructions in https://github.com/mikeqzy/3dgs-avatar-release to set up the virtual environment `3dgs-avatar`.

+3. Prepare the SMPL model.
+You can still get them following the instructions in https://github.com/mikeqzy/3dgs-avatar-release.
+Assume you are TA, you can direcly visit PKU netdisk(https://disk.pku.edu.cn/link/AAC3920ABDCC284795844765B760EDB240) for simplicity.
+Put `body_model` under current directory.

+4. Preprocess ZJU-Mocap dataset.You can still get them following the instructions in https://github.com/mikeqzy/3dgs-avatar-release.
+Put `data` under `../..`.

 ## Usage